CV GIANCARLODINARDO.6@GMAIL.COM

 Deconstruct the winning formula into testable variables

 The original video had four components: a spokesperson-led hook (shingle throw), a timelapse installation sequence, a benefits-and-authority middle (30 years, 200,000+ installs, lifetime warranty), and a direct CTA.
-Each component became a variable to test independently.
-New scripts on the same footage.
-Same script on new drone sequences.
-Hybrids swapping one element at a time.
-This is how you get nine variants without launching nine guesses.
+Each component became a variable to test independently — new scripts on the same footage, same script on new drone sequences, hybrids swapping one element at a time.
+The purpose was diagnostic: confirm which component was driving performance so the next brief could build from that understanding rather than another iteration of the same concept.

 02